ATLFlight/ATLFlightDocs/HelloWorld.md

 host%> ${HEXAGON_SDK_ROOT}/tools/mini-dm/Linux_Debug/mini-dm
 ```

-Open an new shell and run the application on the target
+Open an new shell and run the application on the target.
+Note that when using
+QURT_BUNDLE, the apps proc app has "\_app" appended to differentiate the
+helloworld library and the helloworld app, otherwise cmake is confused.

 ```
 host%> adb shell